richa-vermaa/Databricks360/walkthroughs/14_dwh_dashboards.md

 10. Use the filter to identify differences/ between week days and weekend days.

-11. Go to the Data tab and ask the Databricks assistant to add Month to your dataset by utilizing the following statement 'Add Month to the NYC Taxi Summarized data set'
+11. Go to the Data tab and ask the Databricks assistant to add Month to your dataset by utilizing the following statement 'Add Month to the NYC Taxi Summarized data set'.

+12. Update your dataset with the Databricks assistant output.

-12. Go to the Canvas tab and on the Bar chart, perform the following actions:<BR>
+13. Go to the Canvas tab and on the Bar chart, perform the following actions:<BR>
     a.
 Change the x axis value to 'month'.<BR>
     b.
 Filter the Dataset to only January, February, March and April.
     <BR>&nbsp;<BR>